 If you’ve been driving for any period of time, you know how important it is to have a dash cam.
-But how do you know which one is the best dash cam if you don’t have time to order multiple ones and test them out?
+But how do you know which one is the dash cam if you don’t have time to order multiple ones and test them out?
 Senior RSG contributor Will Preston tests out two of the heavyweights and shares his results below.

-Can the VanTrue N2 Pro unseat the Falcon Zero F360 as the best dash cam for rideshare drivers?
+Can the VanTrue N2 Pro unseat the Falcon Zero F360?
 Like a lot of things, the answer is it depends on what you’re looking for.
 Here, I’ll explain the difference between the VanTrue N2 Pro and the Falcon Zero F360 car camera and whether or not the VanTrue N2 Pro is really better than the Falcon Zero F360.

 While a car dash cam is not required for rideshare driving, many people feel it should be so.
 I have personally found it very nice to have, even when I’m not rideshare driving.
 In the two years that I have owned mine as a rideshare driver, I have used the footage to prove a number of things:

 - I wasn’t the one that strayed lanes and caused an accident